 The grenade firing sound for the Wasteland Scanner still exists in the final game's files.

 The Missile Defense is a robotic enemy that would be used during a removed sequence that would have the player controlling missiles like the Redeemer's alternate fire mode in the Unreal Tournament games.
 Its model exists in the game's files and it has code found in the Source source code leak.

 Based on the code, the Missile Defense would shoot down player-controlled missiles with special bullets.
 It would have to reload, likely giving the player a chance to hit it with a missile in order to destroy it.
 When destroyed, its top would explode and it spew some gibs based on the upper part of Missile Defense.
 Its entity is still in the final game mostly functional, as sometimes it will shoot down rockets multiple times, one time, or not shooting at all.

 The Bullsquid from the original Half-Life exists in this prototype.
 Graphics-wise, the Bullsquid's skin is blood-red with yellow, frog-like eyes.
 Its underbelly is a more pink color, though.

 In-game, the Bullsquid generally prefers to shoot projectiles at the player, though it will swing its tail around as a melee attack if the player gets close enough.
-The Bullsquid's placement in the only map they appear in d2_canals_02, suggests that the Bullsquid was meant to be placed mostly in aquatic environments, like the many canals outside City 17.
+The Bullsquid's placement in the only map they appear in is d2_canals_02, which suggests that the Bullsquid was meant to be placed mostly in aquatic environments, like the many canals outside City 17.